jimhigson/oboe.js/README.md

-**Oboe.js** is an asynchronous, progressive json parser for web applications Combining [clarinet](https://github.com/dscape/clarinet), streaming AJAX and an intuitive pattern matching interface.
+**Oboe.js** is an asynchronous, progressive json parser for web applications Combining [clarinet](https://github.com/dscape/clarinet), streaming AJAX and a [JSONPath](https://code.google.com/p/json-path/)-based pattern matching interface.

 It is pure transport layer without any external dependencies;
 it doesn't care if you are using jQuery, Angular, d3.js or raw Javascript and integrates neatly with any of those appraoches.